There is no stopping the man who can think from the end. Nothing can stop him. He creates the means and grows his way out of limitations. ~ Neville

-One of the challenges of living in today’s fast paced, multi-tasking, don’t have time to smell the roses world, is that we miss the opportunity to see the miracles, the joy, the boundless good that surrounds us.
+One of the challenges of living in today’s fast paced, multi-tasking, don’t have time to smell the roses world, is that we miss the opportunity to see the miracles, the joy, the boundless good and the wealth, health and happiness that surround us.

 We rush from one thing to the next with hardly a chance to savour any of it.
 Our successes pass us by in a blur.

 We’re flicking through life as remotely as we do our television and we’re missing the point of the whole shooting match.

 Have you noticed that as a society, material success, the search for wealth, health and happiness and instant gratification fill our airwaves and are in our faces on every magazine cover?

 Life is full of winners and losers, based on someone else’s definition of what that is.
 And heaven knows we all want to be winners.
 Don’t we?

 Each demand we respond to is really one we place upon ourselves and yes they might all seem to be vital to our life, after all that’s what we’re told on a daily basis.
 But this is how you and I reach saturation point.
 Lovingly called burnout.

 Here’s a little secret if you have to convince yourself that this goal or that obligation is absolutely necessary when your inner self says otherwise, you should listen to your inner self.
 It knows best.